svetliomihailov/2017.partialconf.com/source/blog/2017-05-30-functional-technologies-on-the-web-pt1.html.markdown

 We [started](https://medium.com/@partialconf/announcement-2335684ba05d) Partial as a platform for exchanging knowledge and ideas.
 Our main goal is this new conference to become an annual gathering for the curious to learn, teach, and share.

 This is Part 1 of our attempt at collecting an overview of the functional technologies used on the web.
-This is what **PartialConf** is all about.
+This is what **Partial** is all about.
 Stay tuned for more!

 ## [Haskell](https://www.haskell.org)